When you think about Mexican drinks the first two that come to mind are Margarita’s and Corona or maybe Mexican Hot Chocolate.

-Refreshing, thirst quenching and exotic, Tepache is truly one of a kind.
+Refreshing, thirst quenching and exotic, this drink is truly one of a kind.

-When visiting Mexico every taco stand offers you either Tepache or Coca Cola to drink.
-As a tourist I usually chose Coke, but with my husband’s encouragement I began to try Tepache at a variety of stands.
+When visiting Mexico every taco stand offers you either Tepache or Coca-Cola to drink.
+As a tourist I usually chose Coke, but with some encouragement, I began to try Tepache at a variety of stands.
 Each one slightly different, but each a delicious drink perfectly paired with a spicy taco.

-Traditionally this drink was only available from vendors or in restaurants but now a variety of Tepache recipes are available so you can make it at home.
-This recipe is from the stunningly beautiful book filled with lots of amazing traditional recipes: Mexico: The Beautiful Cookbook.
+Traditionally this Mexican drink recipe was only available from vendors or in restaurants but now a variety of recipes are available so you can make it at home.
+Our Tepache recipe is adapted from the stunningly beautiful book filled with lots of amazing traditional recipes we highly recommend Mexico: The Beautiful Cookbook

 - 1 whole ripe pineapple